It's all about community...

 "Then those 'sheep' are going to say, 'Master, what are you talking about?
 When did we ever see you hungry and feed you, thirsty and give you a drink?
 And when did we ever see you sick or in prison and come to you?'
 Then the King will say, 'I'm telling the solemn truth: Whenever you did one of these things to someone overlooked or ignored, that was me—you did it to me.'"

 We believe an authentic church should strive to meet individual needs through relationships with others within our community.
 When additional care is required, our community care teams exist to meet the spiritual, emotional and physical needs in difficult life circumstances.

 Every Saturday… even on holidays, many volunteers gather to serve those with the most need in our community.
 Anyone is welcome to come in for a hot breakfast and a short message.
 We translate into Spanish!
 Working with the local Food Bank, we give out bags of groceries and fresh produce (sometimes grown in our own Produce Garden!).
 Then guests can pick out clothing, shoes and linens from the Clothes Closet with items provided by generous people in our community, throughout the week.
 Contact firstname.lastname@example.org for more information.

-Pastoral Partners are on site, Saturday, for prayer, community resources and someone to talk to.
-Call the front office to make an appointment with a Pastoral Partner during the week for questions about firewood, auto repairs and other resources available.
+Care Partners are on site, Saturday, for prayer, community resources and someone to talk to.
+Call the front office to make an appointment with a Care Partners during the week for questions about firewood, auto repairs and other resources available.
 They are also at the front of the auditorium after church serves for prayer.
-Pastoral Care also oversees Urgent Prayer, Hospital Visitation.
+Care Partners also oversees Urgent Prayer, Hospital Visitation.
 Call 530.622.3231 to make an appointment.